Achievable logoAchievable logo

 • Consider rebalancing every 3-4 months

 Most administrators of ERISA-governed qualified plans implement an IPS.
-It provides a clear set of guidelines to the assigned portfolio manager, which is especially important for plans that manage assets for participants.
+It gives the portfolio manager clear guidelines, which is especially important when the plan manages assets on behalf of participants.
 For example, a financial professional overseeing a Teacher’s Union pension* worth over $1 billion invests according to the established IPS.
-Their goal is to manage the Union’s assets to ensure payments can be made to qualifying retirees for life.
+Their goal is to manage the Union’s assets so payments can be made to qualifying retirees for life.

 *Defined benefit pension plans, which are covered in the next chapter, make payments to qualifying retirees until death.
 For example, a teacher retires after 30 years of employment, and their union sends them monthly retirement payments for the rest of their life.